hmans/three-elements/site/docs/guide/index.md

 <three-mesh-standard-material color="green"></three-mesh-standard-material>
 ```

+You can use three-elements to build 3D applications using **static HTML** (like we've been doing in the examples), or **pair it with any web application framework** that interacts with the DOM.

-On top of all this, three-elements adds a thin bit of scaffolding to reduce boilerplate in your own code.
+On top of all this, three-elements provides a thin bit of scaffolding to reduce boilerplate in your own code.
 Most importantly:

 - A built-in [**ticker**](./ticker-events) that lets you hook into various stages of each frame.
 - **Full [**pointer events**](./input-events) support;** just set `onclick`, `onpointerover` & friends on your `<three-*>` elements like you're used to from normal, non-3D web application development.
 - Support for [**stacked scenes**](/advanced/stacked-scenes/), making the implementation of HUDs or cockpit views trivial.
 - [**Optimized rendering**](/advanced/optimized-rendering/) where no new frames will be rendered if there hasn't been a change in the scene.

-But let's start at the beginning, shall we?
+But let's start at [the beginning](./getting-started.html), shall we?